Hendrixer/fe-challenge/README.md

   * get as creative as you'd like
 * build feature for sorting the news items by their meta data
 * build feature for searching for and filtering out news items

-* build feature for removing a news item
+## Nice to have (optional)
+* make sure to prevent XSS attacks!
 * build out feature to create a news item
   * validate form before creating
   * show validation errors to users if any

-## Nice to have (optional)
-* make sure to prevent XSS attacks!

 ## Have-to's
 * however you make a feed-item (li, directive, component, div), be sure to include the `feed-tem` class on it to help Greg help you